steinuil/homebrew-desu/README.md

 This is a building system for Teeworlds or something.
 It works, but it's pretty fucking useless if the game it builds doesn't work.

+### `ffmpeg`

+This is just a fix for an upstream issue with ffmpeg, hopefully it'll be fixed soon upstream or wherever.

 ### `noice`

 Works just fine, I don't really feel like it's interesting enough to be in the